adamtmorgan/client-session/README.md

 4. Use`clientSession.middleware.bind(clientSession)` on any routes you wish to use client-session.
 We use the `bind()` method on itself to preserve `this` when used inside of the `app.use()` method.

    1. IMPORTANT: use client session after `cookie-parser` so the client-session has access to to the `req.cookies` object.

 5. Profit!
 Now, your routes will have access to the `req.clientSession` object.
-Simply add properties to the object and they will be sent to the client on every response.

-## Full Example:

-In this example, we have a simple counter, where the current counter value is stored in a JWT cookie.
-On every refresh to the root route, the session is read from the client, updated, and re-sent.
+### Setup example:

 ```javascript
 import express from 'express';